 Editorial and Production Director

 Guillaume is French and fell in love with bandes dessinées in Belgium, circa 1995.
 After growing up in the USA, too many internships, and a couple of degrees in publishing (the BA at Oxford Brookes University and the MA at City University London), he was happy to join SelfMadeHero in 2013.
 He enjoys managing new projects and spotting trifling errors before they are printed.
 He occasionally travels the world.

-Paul is a publicist and journalist with over 20 years' experience and has nurtured a life-long love of comics and graphic novels.
+Paul is a publicist and journalist with over 25 years' experience and a life-long love of comics and graphic novels.
 After studying European Literature and Art History, he worked at the Edinburgh International Film Festival and wrote book reviews for a number of publications.
-Joining London-based independent arthouse film distributor Tartan Films, he devised publicity campaigns for Secretary, SuperSize Me and Jodorowsky's El Topo.
-He was also instrumental in launching and developing the Asia Extreme brand, which included Old Boy, Battle Royale, and Ringu.
-He has been the PR Officer at the Association of Illustrators, where he was also involved in book-related events and the annual illustration awards, and he remains a publicist for FrightFest and fringe theatre projects.
-A part-time lecturer at London Metropolitan University and Oxford Brookes University, he also reviews books and graphic novels in between other writing projects.
+He became a publicist for film distributor Tartan Films, where he was instrumental in developing the Asia Extreme brand, which included Old Boy, Battle Royale, and Ringu.
+Other PR roles include FrightFest, BFI Flare and fringe theatre shows.
+He’s also a part-time film lecturer at London Metropolitan University.
+Yoga, Cult TV and reading are ways he finds to relax.